egalpin/apt-vim/README.md

 Plugin installation recipes can be saved and shared, allowing users to create portable configuration files, and allowing plugin developers to create an automated installation process for their users.

+For an example plugin recipe, see [tern_for_vim](https://github.com/marijnh/tern_for_vim/blob/master/vim_config.json).
+If you'd like to have a recipe created for your plugin, please open an issue :-)

 #Installation
 1. Install Vim
 2. Install Git